-- 8.47 For the purposes of this policy, tall buildings are split into two classifications57: - Buildings of more than 30 metres in height; or - Buildings which are more than twice the contextual reference height of surrounding buildings58. - 8.48 Buildings of more than 30 metres in height may be suitable: - On sites allocated in the Local Plan where the allocation makes specific reference to suitability for heights of 30 metres or more; and/or - Within specific sites identified in relevant Spatial Strategy policies. - 8.49 These sites have been informed by a detailed local urban design assessment which took into account a variety of considerations including public transport accessibility, topography, conservation areas, listed buildings, protected vistas and strategic views, to sieve out areas unsuitable for buildings of more than 30 metres in height. - 8.50 Figure 8.3 shows all locations which are suitable, in-principle, for buildings of more than 30 metres.
+- 8.44 Islington has relatively little available land for development given the size and built-up nature of the borough but faces intense pressure for development, particularly for residential and office uses.
+There are significant opportunities to optimise development while providing a form of development at a human scale which is responsive to the surrounding contextual heights across much of the borough. - 8.45 Tall buildings can significantly change the skyline; they are often seen as an option to optimise development potential on a site.
+However, due to their scale and visibility, they can have a significant impact on a place, and as such must be subject to detailed scrutiny.
+They are not uniformly appropriate across the borough. - 8.46 For the purposes of this policy, tall buildings are more than 30 metres in height. - 8.47 Buildings of more than 30 metres in height may be suitable: - On sites allocated in the Local Plan where the allocation makes specific reference to suitability for heights of 30 metres or more; and/or - Within specific sites identified in relevant Spatial Strategy policies. - 8.48 These sites have been informed by a detailed local urban design assessment which took into account a variety of considerations including public transport accessibility, topography, conservation areas, listed buildings, protected vistas and strategic views, to sieve out areas unsuitable for buildings of more than 30 metres in height. - 8.49 Figure 8.3 shows all locations which are suitable, in-principle, for buildings of more than 30 metres.